Erwin Schrödinger

-Erwin Rudolf Josef Alexander Schrödinger (/ˈʃroʊdɪŋər/ SHROH-ding-er, /de/; 12 August 1887 – 4 January 1961), sometimes written as Schroedinger or Schrodinger, was an Austrian–Irish theoretical physicist who developed fundamental results in quantum theory.
+Erwin Rudolf Josef Alexander Schrödinger (Note: /ˈʃroʊdɪŋər/ SHROH-ding-er; /de/) (12 August 1887 – 4 January 1961), sometimes anglicised as Schroedinger or Schrodinger, was an Austrian theoretical physicist who developed fundamental results in quantum theory.
 In particular, he is recognized for devising the Schrödinger equation, an equation that provides a way to calculate the wave function of a system and how it changes dynamically in time.
 He coined the term "quantum entanglement" in 1935.
+Schrödinger shared the 1933 Nobel Prize in Physics with Paul Dirac "for the discovery of new productive forms of atomic theory".

 In addition, Schrödinger wrote many works on various aspects of physics: statistical mechanics and thermodynamics, physics of dielectrics, color theory, electrodynamics, general relativity, and cosmology, and he made several attempts to construct a unified field theory.
 In his book, What Is Life?, Schrödinger addressed the problems of genetics, looking at the phenomenon of life from the point of view of physics.
-He also paid great attention to the philosophical aspects of science, ancient, and oriental philosophical concepts, ethics, and religion.
+He also paid great attention to the philosophical aspects of science, ancient and oriental philosophical concepts, ethics, and religion.
 He also wrote on philosophy and theoretical biology.
-In popular culture, he is best known for his "Schrödinger's cat" thought experiment.
+In popular culture, he is best known for "Schrödinger's cat", a thought experiment.
+He and Dirac tied for eighth in a Physics World poll of the greatest physicists of all time.

-Spending most of his life as an academic with positions at various universities, Schrödinger, along with Paul Dirac, won the Nobel Prize in Physics in 1933 for his work on quantum mechanics, the same year he left Germany due to his opposition to Nazism.
 In his personal life, he lived with both his wife and his mistress which may have led to problems causing him to leave his position at Oxford.
-Subsequently, until 1938, he had a position in Graz, Austria, until the Nazi takeover when he fled, finally finding a long-term arrangement in Dublin, Ireland, where he remained until retirement in 1955, and where he allegedly sexually abused several minors.
+Subsequently, until 1938, he had a position in Graz, Austria, until the Nazi takeover when he fled, finally finding a long-term arrangement in Dublin, Ireland, where he remained until retirement in 1955.
+He returned to Vienna in 1956, with an emeritus professor position, and died of tuberculosis in 1961.
+In 1989, allegations of sexual abuse of several minors emerged.
+In 2026, a defence was published challenging some of these allegations.

-Biography

 Early life and education

 Erwin Rudolf Josef Alexander Schrödinger was born on 12 August 1887 in Vienna, the only child of Rudolf Schrödinger, a botanist, and Georgine Emilia Brenda Bauer, the daughter of a chemistry professor at TU Wien.
 His mother was of half Austrian and half English descent.
 His father was Catholic and his mother was Lutheran.
 Although Schrödinger was an atheist, he had strong interests in Eastern religions and pantheism, and used religious symbolism in his works.
 He believed his scientific work was an approach to divinity in an intellectual sense.

 Schrödinger was also able to learn English outside school, as his maternal grandmother was British.
 From 1906 to 1910, he studied under Franz S. Exner and Friedrich Hasenöhrl at the University of Vienna.
 He received his Ph.D. under Hasenöhrl in 1910.
 He also conducted experimental work with Karl Wilhelm Friedrich "Fritz" Kohlrausch.
 The following year, he became an assistant to Exner, under whom he completed his habilitation (venia legendi) in 1914.